GeorgeHernandez/GeorgeHernandez/Opinions.md

 "We do not deal much in facts when we are contemplating ourselves." - Mark Twain

-"Few people are capable of expressing with equanimity opinions which differ from the prejudices of their social enviroment.
+"Few people are capable of expressing with equanimity opinions which differ from the prejudices of their social environment.
 Most people are incapable of forming such opinions." - Albert Einstein

 'Experiment is the sole judge of scientific "truth".' - Richard Feynman